-Many small businesses rely heavily on seasonal labor, employing hundreds of thousands of Americans for short term contracts, all year round.
-Whether you’re a food and agriculture business that looks to swell its ranks during the harvest, a retail business that needs to staff up over the winter holidays, or a leisure or tourism business that needs students off from school to cope with the influx of other students (and their parents), a detailed hiring plan will help you fine tune and get the most out of the process.
+Many small firms hire hundreds of thousands of Americans on short-term contracts throughout the year and rely significantly on seasonal labor.
+A thorough hiring plan will help you optimize and get the most out of the process, whether you’re a food and agriculture business looking to grow its ranks during the harvest, a retail business needing to staff up over the winter holidays, or a leisure or tourism business needing students off from school to handle the influx of other students (and their parents).

 My Plan Is… to Hire People?